NoNaeAbC/timer/README.md

 ## Comment style

-Comments starting with /** are useful for the user of the library and usually mark functions you should.
+Comments starting with /** are useful for the user of the library and usually mark functions you should call from outside.
-/* comments are intended for contributors and developers and usually mark functions you shouldn't.
+/* comments are intended for contributors and developers and usually mark functions you shouldn't call.
 All comments must follow the following style:

 ```cpp